Run-of-the-river hydroelectricity

 Run-of-river hydroelectricity (ROR) or run-of-the-river hydroelectricity is a type of hydroelectric generation plant whereby little or no water storage is provided.
 Run-of-the-river power plants may have no water storage at all or a limited amount of storage, in which case the storage reservoir is referred to as pondage.
-A plant without pondage is subject to seasonal river flows, thus the plant will operate as an intermittent energy source.
+A plant without pondage is subject to seasonal river flows, so the plant will operate as an intermittent energy source.
 Conventional hydro uses reservoirs, which regulate water for flood control, dispatchable electrical power, and the provision of fresh water for agriculture.

 Concept

 Run-of-the-river, or ROR, hydroelectricity is considered ideal for streams or rivers that can sustain a minimum flow or those regulated by a lake or reservoir upstream.

 A small dam is usually built to create a headpond ensuring that there is enough water entering the penstock pipes that lead to the turbines, which are at a lower elevation.
 Projects with pondage, as opposed to those without pondage, can store water for daily load demands.
 In general, projects divert some or most of a river's flow (up to 95% of mean annual discharge) through a pipe and/or tunnel leading to electricity-generating turbines, then return the water back to the river downstream.

 Run-of-the-river projects are dramatically different in design and appearance from conventional hydroelectric projects.
 Traditional hydroelectric dams store enormous quantities of water in reservoirs, sometimes flooding large tracts of land.
 In contrast, run-of-river projects do not have the disadvantages associated with reservoirs and so cause fewer environmental impacts.

 The use of the term "run-of-the-river" for power projects varies around the world.
 Some may consider a project run-of-the-river if power is produced with no water storage, but limited storage is considered run-of-the-river by others.
 Developers may mislabel a project run-of-the-river to soothe public perception about its environmental or social effects.
 The European Network of Transmission System Operators for Electricity distinguishes run-of-the-river and pondage hydropower plants, which can hold enough water to allow generation for up to 24 hours (reservoir capacity / generating capacity ≤ 24 hours), from reservoir hydropower plants, which hold far more than 24 hours of generation without pumps.
 The Bureau of Indian Standards describes run-of-the-river hydroelectricity as: